astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

 =============================

 Phosphoros is a tool for estimating the photometric redshift using the template fitting method.
-Template fitting consists by two steps.
+Template fitting consists of two steps.
 During the first step, which has to be performed only once, we define a set of models, for which we compute their photometries.
 You can imagine the models as a multi-dimensional parameter space, with axes the SED template, the reddening and the redshift.